Kim Wall's gruesome death detailed in Peter Madsen murder trial: A timeline

 Wall texted Stobbe a picture of herself, possibly the last one ever taken, smiling aboard the sub and standing alongside Madsen, whose back is turned.

-Fox News' Katherine Lam, Travis Fedschun and The Associated Press contributed to this report.
+Fox News' Travis Fedschun, Katherine Lam, Kaitlyn Schallhorn and The Associated Press contributed to this report.